HariWu1995/chikamera/libs/MVDet/README.md

 ![alt text](https://hou-yz.github.io/images/eccv2020_mvdet_multiviewx_dataset.jpg "Visualization of MultiviewX dataset")

 MultiviewX dataset covers a square of 16 meters by 25 meters.
-We quantize the ground plane into a 640x1000 grid.
-There are 6 cameras with overlapping field-of-view in MultiviewX dataset, each of which outputs a 1080x1920 resolution image.
+We quantize the ground plane into a 640 x 1000 grid.
+There are 6 cameras with overlapping field-of-view in MultiviewX dataset, each of which outputs a 1080 x 1920 resolution image.
 We also generate annotations for 400 frames in MultiviewX at 2 fps (same as Wildtrack).
 On average, 4.41 cameras are covering the same location.

 ### Download MultiviewX
 Please refer to this [link](https://1drv.ms/u/s!AtzsQybTubHfhYZ9Ghhahbp20OX9kA?e=Hm9Xdg) for download.